 - The Association of European Rail Agents is a group of 11 travel agents who specialise in international rail travel.

 European Passenger RightsPassengers travelling by plane, ferry, train and coach have certain rights in the event of travel disruption.
 For further details see www.ec.europa.eu/passengerrights.
+There is also a European Passenger Charter agreed by UITP, the international association of public transport operators and authorities in the European Union, and the European Passenger Federation, an association of passenger organisations to which Railfuture is affiliated.
 However your rights as a passenger may change after the UK leaves the EU on 29 March 2019.

 Planning your journey | What type of ticket | Finding the best price | Getting to and from the station | Making the journey easy | When things go wrong | Rail tours